islamsamy214/squadio/README.md

 php artisan key:generate
 ```

-4. Customize the vars in the `.env` file with your database info.
+4. Customize the environment vars in the `.env` file or your system with your database info.
 5. Run migration and seed:

 ```